A Quick Guide To Solar Panel Cost

 The average home will need roughly a 6-kilowatt solar system.
 In Las Vegas, Nevada, or Phoenix, Arizona, this system would produce over 10,000 kWh annually.
 It would generate about 9,000 kWh annually in Denver, Colorado, or Austin, Texas.

 According to EnergySage, the average cost per watt in 2022 is $2.77.
 These prices include all the components, labor, permitting costs, etc. That means the average upfront cost of a 6 kW solar system is nearly $16,620 before incentives.
-The value of the federal solar tax credit is 30%, around $4,986 (if installed in 2022 and if you are eligible for it), plus potential local incentives.
-That means the total cost after the solar tax credit is about $11,634.
-If you want to add another kilowatt or two onto that solar system, it would add about $2,770 per kilowatt before incentives.
+The value of the federal solar tax credit is 30% of the system cost through 2032 and could result in tax savings for homeowners when tax time rolls around.

 This price is for a basic roof-mounted rooftop solar system that doesn’t include batteries, solar trackers or an electric panel upgrade might be necessary.
 A hybrid solar system could add $7,000 to this figure.
 Adding an advanced solar battery, such as the Tesla Powerwall 2, adds about $15,000 to the total cost before incentives.
 In some areas, such as California, there are battery rebates available.

 Do Tesla Solar Roofs Cost More?